filecash/filecash-docs/CONTRIBUTING.md

 To learn how to host our VuePress site locally, see [README file](./README.md).

-## Contributing to the Filecoin community
+## Contributing to the Filecash community

 Looking for other ways to get involved?
-Read about the many [ways to contribute](./docs/community/contribute/ways-to-contribute.md) to the Filecoin community.
+Read about the many [ways to contribute](./docs/community/contribute/ways-to-contribute.md) to the Filecash community.